I have two questions to ask,

 If that was the case, why did we go against them secretly in the first place??

-Coming back to the parent’s dreams…..
-Its a universal truth….
+I am coming back to the parent’s dreams.
+It’s a universal truth.

-No matter how much success we achieve, it can never over weigh this failure, Thats the universal truth.
+No matter how much success we achieve, it can never overweigh this failure; that’s the universal truth.

-Anything apart from this, is purely materialistic.
+Anything apart from this is purely materialistic.

 Think, when we are afraid of losing our parents, it is also true the other way.
 So why don’t we communicate when we share similar feelings for each other.
-A good communication with our parents is essential to realize one’s purpose.
+Good communication with our parents is essential to realize one’s purpose.
 If parents don’t exist, their ideals would always remain with us.